 Among well-known international personalities, the following shared their experiences: Patrick Labarre, Director of Amazon France and Edouard Chabrol, Head of France, Italy and Spain Amazon Pay, Gary Swindells, Managing Director of Costco France, Juliet Anammah, CEO of Jumia and Charif Debs, co-founder of Gemmyo.
 The challenges of the supply chain, logistics and transport were analysed by Christophe Poutier, Supply Chain Director of Bazarchic, Mourad Bensadik, Director of Logistics and Transport Operations of FNAC Darty and Jonathan Trépo, Managing Director France of Zalando.

-Save the date for the next edition: from 10 to 12 September 2018
+Save the date for the next Paris Retail Week show from 10 to 12 September 2018